The settings for an individual device or app can be viewed and edited from HOME's 'Device → <settings>' pages.

 I/O Routing

-The I/O Routing appears if a device handles audio streams.
+The I/O Routing page appears if a device handles audio streams.
 It is used to map the audio channels of the IP senders and receivers to the physical inputs and outputs of the device.

 In each case, you can connect (or disconnect) the physical inputs to the IP sender channels, and the IP receiver channels to the physical outputs.